Raghavi94/Coding-Problems/README.md

 # CSI-Placement

-## This repo has CSI placement training materials.
+## This repo has CSI placement training materials and solutions to hackerrank coding problems.